-Rani Nasser, MD, is an assistant professor of neurosurgery in the Department of Neurosurgery at the UC College of Medicine.
+Rani Nasser, MD, is an associate professor of neurosurgery in the Department of Neurosurgery at the UC College of Medicine.
 He completed medical school at Temple University School of Medicine in Philadelphia and then completed his residency in neurosurgery at Montefiore Medical Center / Albert Einstein College of Medicine in New York.
 While at Montefiore, Dr. Nasser also completed a combined enfolded orthopaedic adult and pediatric spine deformity fellowship.

 In 2016, Dr. Nasser was featured on CNN as part of the surgical team that successfully separated Siamese twins attached at the head.
 He is the recipient of numerous awards and recognitions, including the Harold Lamport Biomedical Research Prize, American Association of Neurological Surgeons’ Robert Florin, MD Socioeconomic Award, New York Society for Neurosurgery Research Award, as well as the Stony Brook Alumni Association 40 Under Forty Award.
 Dr. Nasser has also participated in humanitarian surgical initiatives to provide neurosurgical healthcare access in Mongolia with the help of the Virtue Foundation.